 The City’s transportation system includes more than 500 miles of streets, with a replacement value of more than $500 million.
 Even with proper maintenance, streets deteriorate and eventually need serious repairs.
 Signs of wear and distress include rutting, cracking and potholes.
 However, if addressed early enough, only the surface of a deteriorated street needs to be replaced, instead of the entire street.
 Resurfacing a street is significantly more cost effective than a full rebuild, which includes a new road base.

 Public Works staff prepare the Pavement Management Report on an annual basis.
 It provides a look at the current condition of city roads.
-By the end of 2016, Public Works estimated there were $92 million in needed street repairs throughout the city, a decrease of $79 million since 2008, when voters first approved a street repair bond.
-Currently, about 21 percent of all Eugene streets need to be resurfaced or rebuilt.
+By the end of 2017, Public Works estimated there were $79.8 million in needed street repairs throughout the city, a significant decrease since 2008, when voters first approved a street repair bond.

 Road Repair Funding